 (iii) the name of the candidate, or names of the candidates, elected.

+(1a) A declaration under subsection (1) is to be made —

+(a) in the case of an election in a district, within the district at a place appointed by the Returning Officer, unless the Electoral Commissioner decides that the declaration is to be made at a place outside the district; or

+(b) in the case of an election in a region, at a place appointed by the Electoral Commissioner.

 (2) A statement under subsection (1)(b) is not required if the election in the region or district has wholly failed or the Returning Officer has given the Electoral Commissioner a notification under section 145(3).

 (3) In the case of a general election for the Council, when all the statements required under subsection (1)(b) have been received the Electoral Commissioner is to certify on the writ, in respect of each region —